bendmorris/scotch/docs/scotch.markdown

        print 3

 It is important that the left sides of the expressions be lined up; this designates what expressions should be part of the proc.
+The first expression whose left side is farther to the left than the first proc expression (in this case, `print 1`) ends the proc.

-The `std.lib.execute` function evaluates each expression in a list.
+The function `std.lib.execute` evaluates each expression in a list.
 Passing a list of procs will evaluate each proc in sequence.